 Further, educators have long known that thinking and learning, as simultaneously cognitive and emotional processes, are not carried out in a vacuum, but in social and cultural contexts (Fischer & Bidell, 2006).
 A major part of how people make decisions has to do with their past social experiences, reputation and cultural history.
 Now, social neuroscience is revealing some of the basic biological mechanisms by which social learning takes place (Frith & Frith, 2007; Mitchell, 2008).
 According to current evidence, social processing and learning generally involve internalizing one's own subjective interpretations of other people's feelings and actions (Uddin et al., 2007).
-We perceive and understand other people's feelings and actions as if they were our own (Immordino-Yang, 2008).
+We perceive and understand other people's feelings and actions in relation to our own beliefs and goals, and vicariously experience these feelings and actions as if they were our own (Immordino-Yang, 2008).
 Just as affective neuroscientific evidence links our bodies and minds in processes of emotion, social neuroscientific evidence links our own selves to the understanding of other people.